-During the 2016-2017 academic year, Nikolas conducted the UC Berkeley University Chorus in performances including Britten’s “Gloriana Choral Dances”, Purcell’s “Come, Ye Sons of Art”, Charpentier’s “Messe de Morts”, De Lalande’s “De Profundis Clamavit”, the Berlioz “Apotheose from Symphonie Funebre et Triomphale”, and Fauré’s “Requiem” in collaboration with ensembles including UC Berkeley Symphony Orchestra, Contra Costa Wind Symphony, and the Jubilate Orchestra.
+From 2016-2018 Nikolas conducted the UC Berkeley University Chorus in performances including Britten’s “Gloriana Choral Dances”, Purcell’s “Come, Ye Sons of Art”, Charpentier’s “Messe de Morts”, De Lalande’s “De Profundis Clamavit”, the Berlioz “Apotheose from Symphonie Funebre et Triomphale”, and Fauré’s “Requiem”, the Vivaldi “Gloria”, Pärt’s “Two Slavic Psalms” and Bernstien’s “Chichester Psalms” in collaboration with ensembles including UC Berkeley Symphony Orchestra, Contra Costa Wind Symphony, and the Jubilate Orchestra.
 In addition, he led a joint concert of songs of protest, resistance, and praise from around the world performed with the University Gospel Chorus.

 As a solo vocal artist, Nikolas is in demand for his work on both the concert and operatic stage in California, the East Coast, and abroad.
 He has been heralded by the San Francisco Chronicle as “sonorous and heroic” and praised by the Boston Globe for his ability to “continually impress with his beautiful voice and acting.”
-Recently featured in the title role of West Edge Opera’s critically acclaimed “Il ritorno d’Ulisse in patria”, his other recent credits include the role of Joe Pitt in Peter Eötvös’s West Coast premier of “Angels in America” with the Los Angeles Philharmonic, Adonis in Blow’s “Venus and Adonis” with Marin Baroque, Cantata BWV 140 and Handel’s “Ode for the Birth of Queen Anne” with the SF Bach Choir, Figaro in Paisiello’s “Barber of Seville” with WEO’s Opera Medium Rare, Bach’s “Christmas Oratorio” with Marin Oratorio, the West Coast premier of Kaija Saariaho’s “The Tempest Songbook” with Cal Performances and a recital series in New Castle, England.
+Recently featured in the title role of West Edge Opera’s critically acclaimed “Il ritorno d’Ulisse in patria”, his other recent credits include the role of Captain Bouchardon in the West Coast premier of “Mata Hari”, Joe Pitt in Peter Eötvös’s West Coast premier of “Angels in America” with the Los Angeles Philharmonic, Adonis in Blow’s “Venus and Adonis” with Marin Baroque, Bach’s St. John Passion, Cantata BWV 140 and Handel’s “Ode for the Birth of Queen Anne” with the SF Bach Choir, Figaro in Paisiello’s “Barber of Seville” with WEO’s Opera Medium Rare, Bach’s “Christmas Oratorio” with Marin Oratorio, the West Coast premier of Kaija Saariaho’s “The Tempest Songbook” with Cal Performances and a recital series in New Castle, England.

 He has worked as a featured soloist under such conductors as Gustavo Dudamel, Sir Roger Norrington, Joana Carneiro, Bruno Weil, Craig Smith, Harry Christophers, John Harbison, and Pablo Heras Casado.

-Other recent engagements include the world premier of Stacy Garrop’s “Terra Nostra” with the SF Choral Society, Bach’s “St John Passion” with the SF Bach Choir, “Carmina Burana” and Mozart’s “Requiem”with the Bay Choral Guild, the role of Pallante in Handel’s “Agrippina” and the Badger/Parson in Janacek’s “The Cunning Little Vixen” with West Edge Opera, the West Coast premiere of Jocelyn Hagen’s “Ashes of Roses” with Symphony Silicone Valley, Haydn’s “Paulkenmesse” and the Duruflé “Requiem” with the Southern Repertory Singers.
+Other recent engagements include the world premier of Stacy Garrop’s “Terra Nostra” with the SF Choral Society, Bach’s “St John Passion”, “Carmina Burana” and Mozart’s “Requiem”with the Bay Choral Guild, the role of Pallante in Handel’s “Agrippina” and the Badger/Parson in Janacek’s “The Cunning Little Vixen” with West Edge Opera, the West Coast premiere of Jocelyn Hagen’s “Ashes of Roses” with Symphony Silicone Valley, Haydn’s “Paulkenmesse” and the Duruflé “Requiem” with the Southern Oregon Repertory Singers.